delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ## Depth First Search

 Depth First Search expands the deepest node in the current frontier first.
-Depth first search goes immedtially to the deepest possible point of the search tree until there are no sucessors.
+Depth first search goes immediately to the deepest possible point of the search tree until there are no sucessors.

 ![img](https://cdn-images-1.medium.com/max/800/1*7IzXIx8nxRMD0OSZjj6lBQ.png)

 In this example, Depth First Search will go straight to 9, then 10 and then to 6.

 Whereas Breadth First search uses a first in first out (FIFO) queue Depth First uses a a Last in Last out queue (LIFO).
-A LIFI queue means that the most recently generated node is chosen for expansion.
+A LIFO queue means that the most recently generated node is chosen for expansion.
 The most recently generated node must be the deepest possible unexpanded node because it is deeper than its parent node.

 If Depth First Search is used on a graph which avoids repeated states and redundant paths then it will find its goal in a finite number of states.
 If however it is used on a search tree then it will expand forever, in other words depth first search is not complete within search trees.